 SIP is similar to a mutual fund, but the investment is mostly made in lump sum form in mutual funds.
 Whereas, in SIP, a small amount is constantly invested in the fund on a recurring basis.
 With SIP, you can invest a minimum of Rs 500 every month or quarter.
 A fund manager is allocated to invest on behalf of investors in the market in various sectors such as shares, bonds, and commodities.
 The aim of the fund manager is to maximize the profit while keeping the risk factor at a minimum.

 One of the major benefits of investing in SIP is the power of compounding, where the interest earned on the principal value is reinvested.
 Over a period, investors yield a higher return of profit.

-The volatility of the market: The market is constantly changing in a bearish trend and bullish trend.
+The market is constantly changing into a bearish trend and a bullish trend.
 These ever-changing market trends have a larger impact on mutual funds than on SIP as the investment value of mutual funds is higher than that of SIP.

 Investment in SIP is recommended for an investor who can regularly invest in smaller amounts of investment.